conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 the next big thing for our beloved C++.
 The main problem for us, developers, is code bases becoming bigger and bigger because of the number of bugs per line of code.
-He enforces that the most valuable next big thing among concepts, metaclasses and introspection is the last one, and I (Javi) have to agree with him, it will allow us to write less code and get more expressiveness, and the community also must be agreed too because of the several talks that addressed this issue during this conference and many others.
+He enforces that the most valuable next big thing among concepts, metaclasses and introspection is the last one, and we have to agree with him, it will allow us to write less code and get more expressiveness, and the community also must be agreed too because of the several talks that addressed this issue during this conference and many others.